open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 OCM will store local artifacts and metadata in a **component archive**.
 We can use the `ocm` CLI to create the component archive:
 `ocm create componentarchive github.com/acme/podinfo v1.0.0 --provider acme`

-As we can see above the command `ocm create componentarchive` takes three parameters: the name of our component, it's version and the name of the component provider.
+As we can see above, the command `ocm create componentarchive` takes three parameters: the name of our component, it's version and the name of the component provider.

-If we now examine the contents of our working directory we can see that a new sub-directory has been created for the component archive:
+If we now examine the contents of our working directory, we can see that a new sub-directory has been created for the component archive:

 ```shell
 $ tree .